wboulton/CS180Team/Docs/MessageDataStorage.md

     private int messageID;
     private String pictureFile;
 ```
-The message file contains two constructors, one that creates a message with two users and text content and one that takes a csv line
+The message file contains two constructors, one that creates a message with two users and text content and one that takes a pipe separated values (psv) line.
 and creates a message based on the psv data.
 There is no error handling in the psv type, so all data passed to it must be accurate.
 ```java
 public Message(String data)